Halloween is designated the season of ghosts. Why is that?

 We are getting our turn at life right now.
 Others are waiting their turn.
 Others before us have had theirs, and who knows, maybe they will get another turn one day.

-When we leave, I feel we really do go through ‘the Valley’.
-Some intermediate state.
-Some zip through double quick.
-Others take longer, a few take much much longer.
+When we leave this life, I feel we really do go through ‘the Valley’.
+There is some intermediate state.
+Some zip quickly through this poetically understood valley.
+Others take longer.
+A few take much much longer and they leave something of their essence behind.
 This has been my understanding through work with clients and a small number of unforgettable personal experiences.

 What it is like to find ourselves there, in ‘the valley’ to find ourselves evicted and locked out of our earthly home for so long, our abode in the familiar city of our body?
 It is easy to imagine that some might panic.